danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 This document describes the consensus of RIOT design in the community, including the decisions that are typically made and the reasoning behind them.
-The aim is to guide future work by collecting and recording what has been done in the past.
+The aim is to guide future work by collecting and recording what has been followed in the past.
 It gives a list of our most commonly addressed use cases, followed by a list of design philosophies.

 # 1. Example Use Cases